Iankulani/3amowl/README.md

 ## ⚠️ WARNING - FOR AUTHORIZED TESTING ONLY

+3AMOWL is an educational command and control (C2) framework designed for authorized penetration testing, red team exercises, and academic cybersecurity labs.
+It enables security students and professionals to issue commands through seven real-world messaging platforms—Telegram, Slack, iMessage, Discord, Signal, WhatsApp, and a unified web application—to simulate how modern adversaries use legitimate services for covert operations..

+# Key educational capabilities:

+* Remotely execute shell commands, upload/download files, capture screenshots, and manage keyloggers (within your own lab systems)

+* Control multiple agents simultaneously from any supported chat interface

+* Observe encrypted C2 traffic blending with normal messaging API calls

+* Learn MITRE ATT&CK techniques (T1071.001, T1102, T1059) in a safe, logged environment

+* Strict legal & ethical guardrails:

-**3AMOWL is a comprehensive cybersecurity tool designed for authorized security testing, penetration testing, and educational purposes only.
-Unauthorized use against systems you do not own or have explicit permission to test is illegal.**
+* ✅ Only for systems you own or have written permission to test

+* ❌ Never for unauthorized access, surveillance, or malicious use

+* Built-in killswitch, domain allow-listing, and educational watermarks

+Typical use cases: University cyber ranges, CTF competitions, and internal red team training where Slack, Discord, or Telegram replace traditional HTTP/S listeners.

 ## 🎯 Features